chrisizeful/SaveLoad/README.md

 ## Licensing
 SaveLoad is licensed under MIT - you are free to use it however you wish.

 The demo uses assets from Kenney's CC0 licensed [Tiny Dungeon](https://kenney.nl/assets/tiny-dungeon) asset pack.
 It also uses Nidhoggn's CC0 licensed [Backgrounds](https://opengameart.org/content/backgrounds-3).
+The ModViewer scene uses assets from Kenney's CC0 licensed [Game Icons](https://kenney.nl/assets/game-icons).